thmsrmbld/miniterm/README.md

  add your own information.
 * There are no build steps, it's just three files.
-* There are definitely better ways to build this thing but I hacked it together over an evening, and it does the job :)
+* There are definitely better ways to build this thing but I hacked it together, and it does the job :)

 ## Deploying miniterm

-* There's no deployment, really - you'll just need to drop it into whatever stack you're going to host it on.
+* There's no deployment process really - you'll just need to drop it into whatever stack you're going to host it on.
 * It will also deploy and run directly in Netlify with no modifications by specifying this Github repo.